brysonbien/Branch/README.md

 ##### Aditya Singh - adityasht@gmail.com - Backend
 ##### Feiyang Xie - fxie64@gatech.edu - Frontend

-### Branch is an interactive application meant to improve human relationships and develop habits associated with positive mental health.
+### Branch is an interactive application designed to enhance human connections and foster habits that promote positive mental well-being.

 An app that fosters real-life connections is valuable because it promotes deeper, more meaningful relationships, which are essential for mental and emotional well-being.
 Unlike digital interactions, face-to-face connections provide trust, empathy, and support, reducing stress and loneliness.
 Research shows that people with strong in-person networks are happier and healthier.
 By encouraging these real-life interactions, the app can help build stronger communities, enhance social cohesion, and support overall mental health, making it a powerful tool for positive social change by helping people branch out.